Dartvauder/NeuroSandboxWebUI/Wikies/WikiEN.md

 5) Enter your request for prompt (+ and - for prompt weighting) and GLIGEN phrases (in "" for box)
 6) Enter GLIGEN boxes (Like a [0.1387, 0.2051, 0.4277, 0.7090] for box)
 7) Click the `Submit` button to get the generated image

+#### diffedit:

+1) Enter your Source Prompt and Source Negative Prompt for image masking (+ and - for prompt weighting)
+2) Enter your Target Prompt and Target Negative Prompt for image diffediting (+ and - for prompt weighting)
+3) Click the `Submit` button to get the generated image

 #### animatediff: